-Here are all of the places in British Columbia as a whole where one cannot stop (vehicle ceases to move), stand (vehicle is stopped but the driver is in it) or park (vehicle is stopped and not occupied):
+Here is the provincial legislation that sets all of the places in British Columbia where one cannot stop (vehicle ceases to move), stand (vehicle is stopped but the driver is in it) or park (vehicle is stopped and not occupied):

 When vehicle stopping prohibited